daniel08311/Demo/README.md

-# Lndata SII Project - Alert System Based on Facebook Group
+# Alert System based on Facebook Groups

+# This is a demo for my current project.
+Actual code is NOT opensourced.
+So only the readme file is present
 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)

 ## Prerequisite
 * For local developement
   * Ubuntu 18.04 LTS (any other linux environment should be ok)
   * Python 3.6.9

 * For container environment
   * Python official image: "python:3.6.9-buster"
   * Docker 1.13.1
   * Docker-Compose 1.18.0

 * For Cloud Deployment
   * Use CentOS 7.7 (latest CentOS AMI from aws marketplace)

 ## Installation
 ```bash